Rediscovering the Life and Work of Madison Cawein

 In the midst of this huge literary output, Cawein found the time to write countless letters and to keep up correspondences with many friends and fellow writers, dishing out both praise and advice for their work.
 Critics such as William Dean Howells, Harold Monro, and the literati of both his native state and Europe heaped praise upon Cawein, as the massive amount of effusive material gathered in The Story of a Poet can attest.
 (Although depending on your point of view, it is either sad or funny that other poets or critics repeatedly compare Cawein to yet more poets totally forgotten by literary history, as they did not have the benefit of being plagiarized by T.S.
 Eliot – at least, none that we know of yet.)
 The only two counterexamples I can find are both from The New York Times, which generally gave good reviews of Cawein’s work (and one of the critiques is of his five volume collected poems – any volume of collected poems is bound to have a lot of mediocre poetry among the gems).
 Shaemas O’Sheel’s review is particularly interesting because of its snobbish European attitude – he advised Cawein to read the Celtic Revival poets, so as to improve Cawein’s “lush, rank, and entangling” poetry and by extension “the standard of poetry in America.”
 Cawein’s reply to this critique defends his uniquely Kentuckian poetry, making the highly Whitmanesque statement that he wishes to “leave unsoiled my sane and American soul” (Cawein 1912).
 In fact, many posthumous appreciations noted that Cawein brought attention to the poetry of the South and destroyed mistaken beliefs about its inferiority to the poetry of New England and the East Coast, where the literary culture of America was and still largely is situated.
 He liked and appreciated the work of many Southern poets as well as serving as their de facto representative.
 It could be argued that Cawein’s work rehabilitated and reinvigorated the reputation of American poetry in Britain and the rest of Europe at a time when its influence, recognition, and accomplishment had waned.

 The turn of the century saw the beginnings of health problems and a major financial downturn in Cawein’s life; his characteristically buoyant personality turned moody and melancholy as he openly wished for death in letters to friends, complained of the public’s indifference to poetry and of his struggles with publishers, and wrote of his weariness toward “the terrible burden of existence, the endless struggle for attainment, the pitiless irony of the actual, and all the misery, uselessness and emptiness of effort.”
 However, Cawein’s fortunes improved enough that in June of 1903 he was married to Gertrude Foster McKelvey, apparently the great love of his life (a “beautiful, noble” soul who, along with their son, was the greatest comfort in Cawein’s direst straits) and an occasional writer herself.
 Cawein moved out of his parents’ house and with his new bride moved into a beautiful new home which featured a private library with fifteen hundred volumes.
 Madison and his wife had only one son, Preston Hamilton Cawein, who was born on March 18, 1904, and who later changed his name to Madison Cawein II after Madison’s death.
 (Madison Cawein II became a scientist–he received a masters degree in physics from Cornell University.)
 Cawein wrote for the rest of his life and continued to appreciate the beauty of nature and spend time with his friends, rarely leaving Kentucky, except for trips to Washington D.C. and New England, to visit friends like William Dean Howells.
-In fact, Cawein was so feted in his lifetime by critics that he met President Theodore Roosevelt and his wife among other government officials, and Roosevelt could quote lines of Cawein’s poetry from memory!
+In fact, Cawein was so feted in his lifetime by critics that he met President Theodore Roosevelt and his wife among other government officials at the White House, and Roosevelt could quote lines of Cawein’s poetry from memory!
 The President and his wife were fans of his work and reread it often.
 Cawein was deemed poet laureate of Kentucky in 1912.

 Above lone woodland ways that led To dells the stealthy twilights tread The west was hot geranium red; And still, and still, Along old lanes the locusts sow With clustered pearls the Maytimes know, Deep in the crimson afterglow, We heard the homeward cattle low, And then the far-off, far-off woe Of “whippoorwill!” of “whippoorwill!”